V3ntus/v3ntus.github.io/_posts/2024-01-24-atomos-reverse-engineer.md

 Obviously, the hardware here is pretty powerful, but it's marketed for videographers.
 Let's hack it instead.

 # Extracting the Firmware
-First thing, we need an image of whatever's running on the device.
-Some might dump the firmware from a EEPROM chip or NAND.
+First thing we need is an image of whatever's running on the device.
+Now some might dump the firmware from a EEPROM chip or NAND.
 Some might just look to see if the manufacturer supplies firmware update images.
-So let's do that, and at the time of this post, yes, Ninja V firmware updates are available to download.
+Since that last one looks easier, let's do that.
+At the time of this post, yes, Ninja V firmware updates are available to download.

 ## Obtaining a firmware image online
 ![AtomosFirmware](/assets/img/atomos/1.jpg)